 Not every car accident requires an attorney.
 If, for example, you’ve done minor damage to your car by backing into a tree, no other vehicle or pedestrian is involved, you’re not hurt, and you have insurance, you can probably handle things by yourself.
-On the other hand, the DIY approach is not a sound choice if you’ve been injured in an accident due to the negligence of another driver.
+On the other hand, the DIY approach may not be a sound choice if you’ve been injured in an accident due to the negligence of another driver.

 Reasons Not to Represent Yourself in a South Carolina Car Accident Case

 South Carolina law allows you to file a claim against the at-fault driver’s insurance company for your medical bills, lost wages, property damage, and pain and suffering.
-However, there are several reasons why you’re much more likely to get the compensation you deserve with the help of an experienced personal injury lawyer.
+However, there are several reasons why you may be more likely to get the fair compensation you deserve with the help of an experienced personal injury lawyer.

 Reason #1: You Don’t Know How to Get the Evidence You Need